aptech/docs/docs/CR-spOnes.rst

 ::

-    //declare sparse matrix
+    // declare sparse matrix
     sparse matrix y;

-    //Set row indices and column indices
-    rinds = { 1, 3, 5 };
+    // Set row indices and column indices rinds = { 1, 3, 5 };
     cinds = { 2, 1, 3 };

-    //Create a 5x4 sparse matrix with ones at the intersection
+    // Create a 5x4 sparse matrix with ones at the intersection
-    //of the 'rind' and 'cind'
+    // of the 'rind' and 'cind'
     y = spOnes(5,4,rinds,cinds);

 The resulting y is equal to: